Git-Utkarsh/SchoolManagementSystem/README.md

 ## Contributing
 Contributions to this project are welcome!
 If you have any ideas, bug fixes, or improvements, please open an issue or submit a pull request.

-## license
+## License
-This project is licensed under the MIT License.
-See the [license](https://github.com/Git-Utkarsh/SMSProject/blob/main/LICENSE) file for details.
+This School Management System is open-source software released under the [license](https://github.com/Git-Utkarsh/SMSProject/blob/main/LICENSE).
+You are free to use, modify, and distribute this software in accordance with the license terms.